althonos/pyrodigal/paper/paper.md

 Prodigal is used in thousands of applications as the gene calling method for processing genomic sequences.
 It is implemented in ANSI C, making it extremely efficient and relatively easy to compile on different platforms.
-However, the only way to use Prodigal is through an executable making it inconvenient for less knowledgeable bioinformaticians only familiar with the Python language.
+However, the only way to use Prodigal is through an executable, making it inconvenient for bioinformaticians who rely on the increasingly popular Python language.
 In addition to the hassle caused by the invocation of the executable from Python code, the distribution of Python programs relying on Prodigal is also problematic, since they now require an external binary that cannot be installed from the [Python Package Index](https://pypi.org) (PyPI).